 Three years ago, Nespresso launched the Prodigio, a connected appliance.
 The latter, under the guise of a few “gadget” features, actually controlled your coffee consumption and prepared the automation of orders.
 Since this marketer’s dream did not come true, Nespresso opted for a more user-friendly solution and has just launched a subscription-based package.
 What has changed?
 Not much.
 In today’s article, we analyse Nespresso’s subscription offer in light of the item we published yesterday on the evolution of the subscription business model.
+We also advise you to read the article we have devoted to the online tactics used by Nespresso to make you choose the most expensive capsules.
+These tactics, inspired by nudging, are applied in the context of subscription offers.

 How Nespresso’s subscription offer works